poempelfox/foxtemp2024/README.md

 ## Firmware

-The way this was designed, the FoxTemp2022 firmware should simply work without modifications after you set the AVRs fuses correctly.
-It is planned to make changes to the firmware that enable additional power savings for FoxTemp2024.
-That development will happen in the FoxTemp2022 repository, and not here.
+The way this was designed, the FoxTemp2022 firmware simply works without modifications after you set the AVRs fuses correctly.
+You can also instead compile the firmware in Foxtemp2024, that enables some (minor) additional power savings for FoxTemp2024, but would not work on the FoxTemp2022 hardware.

+All development happens in the FoxTemp2022 repository, and not here.
+Just get the firmware from there.